In This Article

 Unfortunately, that’s become a little more difficult to do since United scrapped its award chart for its own flights last November.
 Since then, I’ve seen some exorbitant economy award prices for international travel on flights operated by United itself.

-On the way back, it’s much easier to find a good 30K itinerary coming from Lisbon since it’s the home of Star Alliance partner TAP Portugal.
-Both TAP and United operate nonstops to the U.S., so even if United is being finicky with its award pricing, you can take a reasonably priced TAP itinerary home.
+On the way back, it’s much easier to find a good 30,000-mile itinerary coming from Lisbon since it’s the home of Star Alliance partner TAP Portugal.
+Both TAP and United operate nonstop flights to the U.S., so even if United is being finicky with its award pricing, you can take a reasonably priced TAP itinerary home.

 Now for the real fun: a free trip between Edinburgh and Lisbon, thanks to United’s Excursionist Perk, which allows you to add on a second destination in the same region for no additional miles.
 If you price out a multi-city award from the U.S. to Edinburgh to Lisbon and back, the middle leg should come up as free!